Skip to content

 As substances causing serious harm, synthetic drugs are punished in the basic type of Art.
 368 CP with prison of 3 to 6 years and a fine proportional to the value of the drug.
 Substances that do not cause serious harm fall in the lower 1-3 year range.
 The notoria importancia is calculated on the pure active ingredient and, where it applies, raises the penalty to the 6-9 year range.
 Certain circumstances especially aggravate the reproach, such as the use of GHB for the chemical submission of a victim, which may give rise to a concurrence with other serious offences.

-Our defense focuses on: challenging the substance classification (arguing it falls under the less severe category or is not scheduled at all); demonstrating quantities are consistent with personal consumption (especially in festival or party contexts); demanding precise laboratory identification (generic field tests are insufficient for synthetic compound identification); challenging body searches carried out without objective grounds; and arguing lack of knowledge about the substance's composition.
+Our defence focuses on: challenging the substance classification (arguing it falls under the less severe category or is not scheduled at all); demonstrating quantities are consistent with personal consumption (especially in festival or party contexts); demanding precise laboratory identification (generic field tests are insufficient for synthetic compound identification); challenging body searches carried out without objective grounds; and arguing lack of knowledge about the substance's composition.
 Where applicable, the mitigating factor of drug addiction (Art.
 21.2 CP) and the negotiation of a plea agreement compatible with the suspension of imprisonment complete the strategy.

 Procedural stages and the competent court in MDMA trafficking cases